Moses Ashikodi

-Moses Ashikodi (born 27 June 1987) is retired footballer.
+Moses Ashikodi (born 27 June 1987) is a retired professional footballer.

 Having started his career at Millwall, he has also played professionally for West Ham United, Gillingham, Rangers, Watford, Bradford City, Swindon Town, Hereford United and Shrewsbury Town.

 Ashikodi has played semi-professional football for Ebbsfleet United, Kettering Town, York City, Enfield Town, Margate, Farnborough, Cray Wanderers, AFC Hornchurch, Eastbourne Borough, Maldon & Tiptree, Walton Casuals, Walton & Hersham, Carshalton Athletic, Croydon, East Grinstead Town, Whyteleafe, Guildford City, Chatham Town, Three Bridges, Rochester United, VCD Athletic and South Park.

 He has been capped twice for Antigua & Barbuda, having represented England at Under-16, Under-17, Under-18 and Under-19 levels.

 Club career

 Millwall

 Ashikodi began his career in the Millwall youth system.
 On 22 February 2003, he made his professional debut as a substitute in a 1–0 defeat at Brighton & Hove Albion.
 In doing so, at 15 years and 240 days, he became the youngest player to make a first team appearance for Millwall and the youngest player to make his Football League debut between 1988 and 2008.

 He made a further four substitute appearances during the 2002–03 season, and was chosen by the club's youth academy staff as Millwall's Schoolboy of the Year award for a second successive season.

 Ashikodi's career at Millwall effectively ended in February 2004 after a training ground incident that reportedly saw him threaten teammate Mark McCammon with a plastic knife.
 The club launched an investigation into the events, and on 29 April he left the club by mutual consent.
 A club statement read: "The disciplinary process has been concluded.
 We wish him the best of luck in his future career."